– - –

 The Home Ministry has suspended two newspapers under The Edge group for three months since July 27, and blocked local access to Sarawak Report.

-An arrest warrant has been issued in Malaysia against Rewcastle-Brown on August 5 in relation to the ongoing investigation by the police under Section 124B of the Penal Code
+An arrest warrant has been issued in Malaysia against Rewcastle-Brown on August 5 in relation to the ongoing investigation by the police under Section 124B of the Penal Code.

 This is in relation to allegations that the Sarawak Report website administered by Rewcastle-Brown had on July 30 published a false report and draft sheet in the article entitled “Arrest Warrant for the Prime Minister – The Real Reason The Attorney-General Was Fired” in order to implicate Najib with criminal offences.